Dakiti: Recording and composition

 Bad Bunny explained how the creative process of the song was different than his previous works: "I usually have a main idea for a song.
 For this one, though, Jhay composed the base, the initial rhythm and the main idea together with Mora.
 I then added to the evolution of the production, rhythm and lyrics with Tainy.
 It was a combined effort, which is unusual for me, but when one works as a team, great things come out".

 "Dakiti" is a "slow-burning", "futuristic" reggaeton song with "wavy" electronic sounds backing the production.
 It contains an edgy synth riff, "lush" ambience, as well as heavier, thumping beats, and, as noted by ¡Hola!s Rebecah Jacobs, is "a departure from the more aggressive reggaetón celebrations we're used to hearing from Bad Bunny on his 2020 releases, YHLQMDLG and Las que no iban a salir.
 Lyrically, the song sees the artists aiming to win over their love interests by flaunting their luxurious lifestyles.
 The title of the song has been speculated to refer to either the name of a beach or possibly an old bar in Puerto Rico.

 Music video

 The song's release was accompanied by an "aquatic" music video directed by Stillz, who worked on some of Bad Bunny's previous visuals, including "Yo Perreo Sola".
 The video sees Bad Bunny and Cortez performing the song in an isolated floating box in the middle of the ocean.
 They also party underwater, on a boat and pilot their own submarines.
 Bad Bunny sports braided curls and a skirt, with Cortez wearing jewelry by Ian Delucca.
 The video concludes with a big truck driving by with a message that reads: :El Último Tour Del Mundo" ("The Last Tour of the World").
+As of May 2026, it remains Bad Bunny's most watched music video on YouTube, with a total of 1.7 billion views.